 Just open the Daqarta Voltmeter (ALT+V) and set the channel to Left Out and the mode to RMS.
 The true Wave Out range will then be the current Wave Out range (default 1.000) times the external meter reading divided by the Daqarta Voltmeter reading, both in RMS volts.

 True_Range = Current_Range * V_Ext / V_Daqarta

 Now Daqarta has become a calibrated signal generator which you can use as a reference signal source to calibrate the inputs.
-Use a "loopback" connection (as you did for Auto-Calibrate) to connect the outputs to the inputs.
+Use a "loopback" connection (as in Auto-Calibrate) to connect the outputs to the inputs.
 In the Input dialog make sure both Left and Right channels are active.
 Select Line In and set the Line In level to 0.

-Adjust the output volume and/or Stream Level until you get a large (nearly full-scale) input, without over-driving it into distortion.
+Adjust the output volume until you get a large (nearly full-scale) input, without over-driving it into distortion.
 One easy way to do this is to monitor the spectrum instead of the waveform; when you drive the input too hard, you will see a sudden onset or rise of spectral peaks at harmonic frequencies.
-This is much more sensitive than judging sine-wave distortion by eye.
+This is much more sensitive than judging sine-wave distortion by viewing the waveform.

 It is unfortunately all too common for sound card inputs to distort well before the input signal reaches full-scale... sometimes as little as half-scale.

 Now set the Daqarta Voltmeter to Left In and read the RMS voltage.
 Since Daqarta is assuming whatever Input Range value is currently set (default 1.000 volt), this "apparent" voltage is unlikely to be the true input voltage... yet.